muigai20/Gitsearch/README.md

 # GITHUB SEARCHER
+####
-#### This is a quotes application that allows a user to search for github users.
+This is Github project hat enables the user to be able to search other github users and their repos.
+## Author
+Joseph Kamau

 ## Table of content
 * General Information